Alapalawala East Grama Niladhari Division

 Alapalawala East Grama Niladhari Division is a Grama Niladhari Division of the Udunuwara Divisional Secretariat of Kandy District of Central Province, Sri Lanka.
 It has Grama Niladhari Division Code 16.

 Angunawela, Handessa, Angunawala and Piligalla are located within, nearby or associated with Alapalawala East.

-Alapalawala East is a surrounded by the Yalegoda West, Piligalla West, Naranwala, Alapalawala West, Mampitiya and Rajagiriya Grama Niladhari Divisions.
+Alapalawala East is surrounded by the Yalegoda West, Piligalla West, Naranwala, Alapalawala West, Mampitiya and Rajagiriya Grama Niladhari Divisions.